lazzerex/rustrial-os/boot/custombootloader.md

 ### Kernel Not Loading

-**Symptom:** "Loading kernel..." message appears but system hangs
+**Symptom:** "Loading kernel..." message appears but system hangs or "Kernel load error!" is printed

 **Solutions:**
 - Confirm kernel.bin exists and is valid
-- Verify kernel starts at sector 66 on disk
+- Verify kernel starts at LBA 65 (sector 66 one-based)
+- Ensure `KERNEL_SECTORS` in `stage2.asm` is large enough for the kernel binary
 - Check kernel is flat binary format (not ELF)
 - Ensure kernel load address matches linker script (0x100000)